j2labs/brubeck/README.md

         def post(self):
             ...

 Jinja2 templates are supported with the Jinja2Rendering Mixin.
+Tornado templates are supported by the TornadoRendering mixin.

     from brubeck.templating import Jinja2Rendering